pdizz/pdizz.github.io/_posts/2020-09-10-terraforming-minecraft-01.markdown

 order: 1
 ---

 In this series I want to explore techniques for managing software infrastructure in AWS by building a mincraft server.
 I'm hoping it will be a fun exercize, but the challenges we run into by building, maintaining and upgrading a minecraft server in the cloud mirror many of the same challenges found in other software projects.
-Crafting reliable ifrastructure-as-code, upgrading software and infrastructure, deploying changes, maintaining availability are challenges common to many other software projects and the techniques we learn here can be applied to projects in many other domains.
+Crafting reliable infrastructure-as-code, upgrading software and infrastructure, deploying changes, maintaining availability are challenges common to many other software projects and the techniques we learn here can be applied to projects in many other domains.

 ### Creating an IAM User for Terraform